Rural Towns Insulated From Coronavirus Now May Take A Harder Hit Later

 Edson says a serious outbreak could quickly overwhelm the local health system.

-"If enough people need more hospitalization, well they'll have to go elsewhere and asked us a fact.
+"If enough people need more hospitalization, well they'll have to go elsewhere and [that's] a fact.
 It'll be challenging to everybody," Edson says.

 Because that treatment could be hours away, in a busy, crowded city.